Optical-nanofiber-based interface for single molecules

 To excite the molecules, light of a dye laser (Spectra-Physics Matisse-DS) is coupled into the optical fiber that connects to the TOF and that enters the cryostat via a teflon feed--through [Fig. \ref{fig:setup}(a)].
 To compensate for intensity fluctuations and drifts, the laser beam is sent through an acousto--optic modulator (AOM) and partly onto a photodiode (PD) and is actively intensity stabilised.
-A fraction of the Stokes--shifted laser induced fluorescence (LIF) of the molecule is collected by the nanofiber, fiber--guided out of the cryostat, and can be monitored by a spectrometer (Shamrock SR-303i, Andor Technology) or single photon counting modules (SPCMs) at either end of the optical fiber.
+A fraction of the Stokes--shifted laser-induced fluorescence (LIF) of the molecule is collected by the nanofiber, fiber--guided out of the cryostat, and can be monitored by a spectrometer (Shamrock SR-303i, Andor Technology) or single photon counting modules (SPCMs) at either end of the optical fiber.

 Contributions from the excitation light and fluorescence on the 00ZPL are filtered out by a long--pass (LP) filter.
 Together with a short--pass (SP) filter to block Raman scattering from the fiber, this leaves a transmission window in the range of 630--650 nm.
 Due to the inhomogeneous line shifts induced by the host crystal matrix, single molecules can be spectrally selected with the narrowband dye laser if the terrylene concentration in the host crystal is small enough.
-Figure \ref{fig:moleculesEnsemble} shows the fluorescence excitation spectrum of a molecular ensemble in the X4 orientation.
-The excitation line of what has been verified to be a single molecule is highlighted in red.